Skip to main content

 "[8] ¶ And the LORD spake unto Aaron, saying, [9] Do not drink wine nor strong drink, thou, nor thy sons with thee, when ye go into the tabernacle of the congregation, lest ye die: it shall be a statute for ever throughout your generations: [10] And that ye may put difference between holy and unholy, and between unclean and clean;" (Leviticus 10:8-10)

-I understand these verses are about the priests, but it's that last part at the end, "put difference between holy and unholy".
+I understand these verses are about the priests, but it's that last part at the end, "put difference between holy and unholy", that needs noticing.
 Alcohol was not to be drunk by the priests because it was considered "unholy"!
 Thus, it only makes sense that it would be wrong for us to drink as well.

 Spirit Communion and Fortune Telling